About general flooring

 The selection process comes down to:

-- Evaluate the service conditions
+- Evaluate the service conditions – define the physical requirements

-- Select a proven system
+- Select an appropriate flooring system

 - Select a competent applicator